A Self-Supervised Semantic Representation Learning Framework with Adaptive Feature Fusion for Cross-Project Software Defect Prediction

 Abstract

-Cross-Project Software Defect Prediction (CPDP) has become a promising research direction for enhancing the software reliability when labeled defect samples are scarce or absent in real-world situations.
-Nevertheless, current CPDP models frequently confront the problems of domain shift, inconsistent feature distributions, and suboptimal generalizability of heterogeneous software projects.
-This paper presents a new Self-Supervised Semantic Representation Learning approach combined with Adaptive Feature Fusion and Cross-Project Domain Alignment methods to address the aforementioned issues in cross-project defect prediction.
-The proposed technique is composed of two parts: (i) self-supervised semantic learning using a Transformer-based contrastive learning model to generate reusable semantic embeddings of unlabeled software repositories; and (ii) adaptive feature fusion layer to combine these semantic embeddings with handcrafted software metrics.
-While the conventional CPDP framework primarily relies on handcrafted measures for learning semantic representations, our model leverages an invariant semantic relation among software entities via contrastive optimization.
+Cross-Project Software Defect Prediction (CPDP) has become a promising research direction for enhancing software reliability when labeled defect samples are scarce or absent in real-world situations.
+Nevertheless, current CPDP models frequently encounter domain shift, inconsistent feature distributions, and suboptimal generalizability across heterogeneous software projects.
+This paper presents a new Self-Supervised Semantic Representation Learning approach that combines Adaptive Feature Fusion and Cross-Project Domain Alignment to address the aforementioned issues in cross-project defect prediction.
+The proposed technique is composed of two parts: (i) self-supervised semantic learning using a Transformer-based contrastive learning model to generate reusable semantic embeddings of unlabeled software repositories; and (ii) an adaptive feature fusion layer to combine these semantic embeddings with handcrafted software metrics.
+While the conventional CPDP framework primarily relies on handcrafted measures to learn semantic representations, our model leverages an invariant semantic relation among software entities through contrastive optimization.
 Moreover, cross-project feature alignment and transfer fine-tuning techniques have been applied to alleviate the problem of heterogeneous distribution in the latent space.
 We experimentally compared the proposed approach with current baseline models using the well-known AEEEM and PROMISE datasets.
-It was found that the proposed framework achieved state-of-the-art prediction accuracy, yielding Recall, F1-score, MCC, and AUC metrics of 0.93, 0.91, 0.81, and 0.96 respectively.
-Our study showed through extensive experiments and statistics analysis that incorporating self-supervised semantic learning, adaptive feature fusion, and cross-project domain alignment could significantly improve the prediction robustness and minimize false negative defects.
+It was found that the proposed framework achieved state-of-the-art prediction accuracy, yielding Recall, F1-score, MCC, and AUC metrics of 0.93, 0.91, 0.81, and 0.96, respectively.
+Our study showed through extensive experiments and statistical analysis that incorporating self-supervised semantic learning, adaptive feature fusion, and cross-project domain alignment could significantly improve the prediction robustness and minimize false negative defects.

 Published